Wednesday, December 30, 2015

 • A barrier at the Conciergerie forces visitors to pass the boutique when they leave:

-• At the Opéra, visitors must pass through three levels of shops before reaching the exit:
+• At the Opéra, visitors pass through three levels of shops before reaching the exit:

-• At the Louvre, to view Raft and Liberty one must first pass this room...
+• At the Louvre, to view Raft and Liberty one must pass through this room...

 PHOTO